kstojanovski/software-design-pattern/behavioral-patterns.md

 ### Null Object

 Design where "nothing will come of nothing".<br>
 The Null object pattern is a design pattern that simplifies the use of dependencies that can be undefined.
-This is achieved by using instances of a concrete class that implements a known interface, instead of null references.<br><br>
+This is achieved by using instances of a concrete class that implements a known interface, instead of null references.
 #### Structure
 * AbstractClass -> ConcreteClass
 * AbstractClass -> NullClass